RaVbaker/FitFile/README.md

 # Fit File

-Fit File is a tool for fixing broken .FIT files, resulting from Zwift crash, freeze or loss of Internet connection during upload.
+Fit File is a tool for fixing broken .FIT files, exported from Renpho / NexGim bikes.

 ## Screenshots